Five tools.

 A partial stake in what comes next — not a tier you can buy.

-THE FIRST OPERATORS
+THE FIRST OPERATOR

 He started building because he refused to keep paying for tools that didn't work.